 - Cockburn’s, among many others.

-Rain outside and a warm cup of coffee in your hand, it’s a nice setting, right?
+Rain outside and a warm cup of coffee in your hand, it’s a nice scenario, right?

 In Porto, there are almost ‘historic’ places where drinking coffee tastes even better, such as: